Skip to main content

 The Concept of the Immune System’s Tipping Point

-Your is constantly processing information from your environment, diet, and stress levels.
+Your immune system is constantly processing information from your environment, diet, and stress levels.
 In an autoimmune condition, this system is already working overtime.
 A wellness program introduces new variables into this equation.
 Certain dietary changes, exercise regimens, or supplements can add to the system’s load, pushing it past its tolerance threshold.

 This is what leads to a flare-up of symptoms.
 The goal is to find a program that helps to lighten this load, providing the body with the resources it needs to find a better balance.